openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 ### Component 4 - FreeRTOS

-This is a combination of the kernel and drivers for the various devices on the develpment kit board (UART, WiFi, LEDs).
+This is a combination of the kernel and drivers for the various devices on the development kit board (UART, WiFi, LEDs).
 The first version will be a direct port to the hardware, subsequent versions will sit on top of the HAL.

 **Current status:** The FreeRTOS kernel for PULP has been ported to CORE-V MCU, but has been blocked by hardware issues.
 No CORE-V MCU drivers have been written.
 Note that development of drivers will require the specification of the devices to be finalized, and testing of drivers will require physical hardware.